commit-live-students/help-center/Blogging.md

 # Who can see my blog?
 Everyone can see your blog on the web at https://medium.com/. isn't that good?

+# When I Try to save my blog I am getting a message "An error occurred while saving blog.
+Please try again", How to fix this?

+This means one of two things:

+You internet connection is broken.Check Your internet connection.

+or

+Request to Commit.live web services is getting rejected.
+Refresh page and try again (copy your blog content to another note or word file before you refresh the page)

+If above solution does not work ask for help from the Commit.live at tech@greyatom.com

 # Publish button is disabled and it shows a message "You don't have permission to publish blog.
 Please contact Commit.Live admin".
 How do I get a publish permission?

 ![web-piblish-permission](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/web-piblish-permission.png)